ibm-cloud-docs/blockchain-sw-213/howto/ibp-console-build-network.md

 1. Navigate to the **Organizations** tab in the left navigation and click **Create MSP definition**.
 2. Enter `Ordering Service MSP` as the organization MSP display name and `osmsp` and as the MSP ID.
 If you want to specify your own MSP ID in this field, make sure to review the instructions in the tool tip.
 3. Under **Root Certificate Authority details**, select the `Ordering Service CA` that we created.
+The CA root certificate and TLS CA root certificate are displayed.
+Click **Next**.
 4. The **Enroll ID** and **Enroll secret** fields below this might auto populate with the enroll ID of your CA admin identity, `admin`, which for security reasons is not recommended.
 Instead, select the enroll ID that you created for your organization admin from the drop-down list, `OSadmin`, and enter its associated secret, `OSadminpw`.
 Then, give this identity a display name, `Ordering Service MSP Admin`.
 Note: the default display name for this identity is the name of your MSP and the word "Admin".
 If you select a different name for your MSP, that will be reflected in the default.
 5. Click the **Generate** button to enroll this identity as the admin of your organization and export the identity to the Wallet.
 6. Click **Export** to export the admin certificates to your file system.
 If you change browsers, you will need to import this identity into your console Wallet to be able to administer the ordering service.
+Click **Next**.
-7. Click **Create MSP definition**.
+7. Review the MSP details and when you are satisfied click **Create MSP definition**.

 Exporting your organization admin identity is important because you are responsible for managing and securing these certificates.
 If you export the ordering service and the ordering service MSP definition, they can be imported into another console where another operator can create new channels on the ordering service or join peers to the channel.
 {:important}